ellakoa/postcard-poem/content/posts/how-pretty-is-the-roadside-verge.md

   Not grown from hybrid seeds
   On the verge, they thrive and bloom
   So many flowers, with such little room
-  So many colours, a vibrant scene
+  So many colours, a vibrant scenes
-  Reds and blues splashed with green
+  Set against a canvas of blue and green
   An abstract piece of beautiful art
   The roadside verge has my heart.
 alignPoemLeft: false